vacp2p/rfc/content/docs/rfcs/17/README.md

 For the registration, a peer creates a transaction that invokes the registration function of the contract via which registers its `pk` in the group.
 The transaction also transfers  `v` amount of ether to the contract to be staked.
 `v` is a system parameter.
-The peer who has the "private key" `sk` associated with a registered `pk` would be able to withdraw a portion `p` of that staked fund by providing a valid proof. <!-- a secure way to prove the possession of a pk is yet under discussion, maybe via commit and reveal -->
+The peer who has the "private key" `sk` associated with a registered `pk` would be able to withdraw a portion `p` of the staked fund by providing a valid proof. <!-- a secure way to prove the possession of a pk is yet under discussion, maybe via commit and reveal -->
 `p` is also a system parameter.

 Note that  `sk` is initially only known to its owning peer however, it may get exposed to other peers in case the owner attempts spamming the system i.e., sending more than one message per `epoch`.